CTL29 - Protective Clothing Surface Resistivity Test Apparatus

 - JCI 191C Automated Humidity Controlled Cabinet.

 Note: Where a textile fabric, garment or other material contains conductive yarns it is very important to properly understand their possible effects on resistivity measurements, which often depends on the type of resistivity cell used, or even its orientation.
 In these cases it is helpful, or even essential, to support the resistivity measurement with a charge decay time and capacitance loading measurement.
-Chilworth Technology Ltd manufactures a charge decay time analyser (JCI 155v6) which includes measurement of capacitance loading.
+DEKRA manufactures a charge decay time analyser (JCI 155v6) which includes measurement of capacitance loading.